thesilvercraft/SilverCraft.SilverBot/SilverCraftSpec.md

 `"voteskip" <ctx>`

-- ctx - "skip a song" (CommandContext)
+- ctx - No description (CommandContext)

 https://github.com/thesilvercraft/SilverCraft.SilverBot/blob/master/SilverBotDS/Commands/Audio.cs#L672-L707

+#### "forcedisconnect"

-#### "forcedisconnect" - "Tell me to leave your channel of the voice type, without checking if its in a vc"
+"Tell me to leave your channel of the voice type, without checking if its in a vc"

 `"fuckoffisntworking"`